 The South African Society of Crop Production (SASCP) was founded in Pretoria in 1971 with the founding members DF Retief as President, SA Hulme as VP, together PJ Möhr, E Strydom, PC Nel and Council members EH Graven, J Grobler, EW Laubscher, AJ Pienaar and E Wolff.
 The Society aims to promote the knowledge and science of crop production in the country with emphasis on execution, growth and progress as well as facilitation with related communities in South Africa.

-SASCP Council not only preserves and continue the formal annual meeting to promote Society’s objectives, but also promote the general health of crop production as a field of study and profession.
+SASCP Council not only preserves and continues the formal annual meeting to promote Society’s objectives, but also promotes the general health of crop production as a field of study and profession.
 Most of the SASCP’s members are involved in research on the major crops such as maiz, oil and protein seed as well as small grains.

 The SASCP grants two bursaries of R10 000 (ten thousand Rand) every year to qualified applicants who are full-time students in the field of Crop Production such as Agronomy / Crop Science at a South African University.
 Payment will only be made into the candidates’ student account at the educational institution.